 The results of operations for the interim periods presented are not necessarily indicative of results to be expected for the full year or future periods.
 Unless otherwise noted, we present all per share amounts cited in these consolidated financial statements on a "per diluted share" basis.
-These consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in our 2018 Form 10-K.
+These consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2019 (2019 Form 10-K).